Red Cross Clubs

-As a campus club you will engage with key national and international issues.
+As a Red Cross Club you will engage with key national and international issues.
 You might help to alleviate the chronic blood shortage in America by hosting a blood drive, work to fight measles in Africa or respond to local or national disasters.
-A campus club allows you to address important issues in incredibly creative ways that make sense for your community.
+A Red Cross Club allows you to address important issues in incredibly creative ways that make sense for your community.

-For more information about starting a Campus Club click here: http://redcrossyouth.org/college/college-resources/
+For more information about starting a Red Cross Club click here: http://redcrossyouth.org/college/college-resources/

 Join the National Collegiate Assembly!